Workflow as a Service Broker in Cloud Environment: A Systematic Mapping Study: Taxonomy and survey

 \subsubsection{Workflow Arrival}

 Workflow arrival patterns can be categorized into four classes.
 In the \textit{online} (or random) arrival pattern, workflows arrive at random times, with no predefined schedule \cite{4, 8, 11, 24}.
 As a result, the broker must be prepared to handle workflow arrivals at any time.
 In contrast, \textit{batch} arrival occurs when a set of workflows arrives together and is sent to the scheduler to be executed simultaneously \cite{17, 18, 56}.
-Some articles that claim to adopt an online arrival pattern actually aggregate incoming workflows within a time interval and send them to the scheduler as a batch.
-These articles are classified under the batch category in this review \cite{46, 47}.
+Some articles that claim to adopt an online arrival pattern actually aggregate incoming workflows within a time interval and submit them to the scheduler as a batch \cite{46, 47}.
+In this review, such approaches are classified under the batch category.

-The third category is \textit{ensemble} arrival, which is similar to the batch arrival pattern but with a key distinction: all workflows in an ensemble share the same structure but have different sizes and input data \cite{20, 21, 53, 70}.
-Typically, users specify QoS requirements, such as deadlines and budgets, for the entire ensemble rather than for individual workflows.
+The third category is \textit{ensemble} arrival, which is similar to the batch arrival pattern but with a key distinction: all workflows in an ensemble share the same structure but have different sizes and input data \cite{20, 21, 53, 70, 84}.
+Users usually specify QoS requirements, such as dedaline and budget, for the entire ensemble, not individual workflows, making scheduling and provisioning more challenging than in batch arrivals.
 The final category is \textit{periodic} arrival, where multiple workflows are released at regular intervals, with each having a defined period between consecutive instances.
 Generally, an instance of a workflow must complete before the next one is released, with the release of the next instance acting as a deadline for the previous one.
 Only two of the reviewed articles address this arrival pattern \cite{1,5}, and both consider using the reserved pricing model for running periodic workflows.
+Figure \ref{fig:arrival} demonstrates that the online pattern appears most frequently in prior research, with the batch arrival pattern being the second most common.